 Being part of Delta brings a specific flavour to the school culture.
 There is a strong emphasis on visible consistency; lessons often follow similar structures across subjects, and resources like "Knowledge Organisers" are standard kit.
 For some, this feels reassuringly organised; for others, it can feel quite prescriptive.
 However, the result is a calm environment where expectations are clear from the moment a child enters the building.

-In 2024, the primary phase delivered a mixed but generally positive picture in terms of attainment.
-67% of pupils met the expected standard in reading, writing, and mathematics combined, standing above the England average of 62%.
+In the 2024-25 / 2025 dataset, the primary phase delivered a mixed but generally positive picture for attainment.
+70% of pupils met the expected standard in reading, writing, and mathematics combined.
 This indicates that the majority of pupils leave Year 6 ready for the secondary curriculum.

-At the higher standard, the school also performed well, with 12.7% of pupils achieving greater depth in reading, writing, and mathematics, compared to the England average of 8%.
-However, specific areas show variation; while science strength is notable with 90% meeting standards, Grammar, Punctuation, and Spelling (GPS) was lower, with 41% meeting the expected standard.
+At the higher standard, the picture is more mixed, with 10% of pupils achieving greater depth in reading, writing, and mathematics.
+However, specific areas show variation; while science strength is notable with 90% meeting standards, Grammar, Punctuation, and Spelling (GPS) was lower, with 50% meeting the expected standard.

-In the proprietary FindMySchool rankings, based on the broader aggregate of scores, the primary phase ranks 14,200th in England.
-This places it in the national lower band overall, despite the solid headline pass rates.
-Locally, it ranks 91st among primary providers in Doncaster.
+In the proprietary FindMySchool rankings, based on the broader aggregate of scores, the primary phase ranks 7,908th out of 14,978 schools in England.
+This places it around the middle of the national table overall, alongside the solid headline pass rates.
+Locally, it ranks 51st among primary providers in Doncaster.

 The Progress 8 score of -0.22 indicates that, on average, students make slightly less progress from their starting points than their peers nationally.
 However, attainment in key measures is robust.
-The average Attainment 8 score was 42.5.
-Notably, 20.5% of students achieved a Grade 5 or above in the English Baccalaureate (Ebacc), compared to an England average of roughly 17%.
+The average Attainment 8 score was 45.4.
+Notably, 18.8% of students achieved a Grade 5 or above in the English Baccalaureate (Ebacc).

 England ranks and key metrics (where available)